digitalservicebund/a2j-rechtsantragstelle/doc/adr/0026-use-rabbitmq-as-message-broker.md

 - Faster Onboarding: The team can focus on writing business logic inside the consumer, not on the complex, error-prone plumbing of failure handling.
 The Management UI will significantly shorten debugging and learning cycles.

 - Mature Ecosystem: RabbitMQ is well-established with stable client libraries for all major programming languages.

+- Managed Service Availability: RabbitMQ is offered as managed service by relevant cloud providers.

 ### Negative